Melissa Benoist: 2015–present: Supergirl and Broadway debut

 On May 7, 2018, it was announced that Benoist would be playing the titular character in the Broadway show Beautiful: The Carole King Musical at the Stephen Sondheim Theatre, which marked her Broadway debut for a limited run from June 7 through August 4, 2018.
 Benoist stated that the run felt like “coming home” to her theater roots and a “manifestation of a lot of her childhood dreams,” as theater was her first passion.
 In February 2021, she started a production company, Three Things Productions, with an overall deal at Warner Bros.

-In June 2022, it was announced that Benoist and her production company Three Things Productions has renewed its overall deal with Warner Bros.
+In June 2022, it was announced that Benoist and her production company Three Things Productions renewed its overall deal with Warner Bros.
 Television Group and that she will officially join the HBO Max series The Girls on the Bus inspired by a chapter in Amy Chozick’s 2018 novel Chasing Hillary, which was based on the author’s time covering Hillary Clinton’s 2016 presidential campaign as a political reporter.
 Deadline revealed in February that Benoist was in talks to reunite with Berlanti Productions for the political campaign drama series.
-In June, it was confirmed that she will star as Sadie McCarthy, a journalist who romanticizes Tim Crouse's Boys on the Bus book and who scrapped her whole life for her own shot at covering a presidential campaign.
-Benoist will also serve as a producer for the series.
+In June, it was confirmed that she will star as Sadie McCarthy, a journalist who romanticizes Tim Crouse's The Boys on the Bus book and who scrapped her whole life for her own shot at covering a presidential campaign.
+Benoist also served as a producer for the series.

+On September 18, 2024, it was announced that she had joined the cast of the Netflix family drama The Waterfront.

+On December 5, 2024, it was announced Benoist would star in a new NBC drama series, Duo.
+The project is currently in development and will be produced by her company, Three Things Productions.
+She will also serve as an executive producer for the series.